 You may wonder, how far is Fukuoka from Tokyo?
 Tokyo is located on the main island of Honshu, while Fukuoka is on the southwestern island of Kyushu.
 This trip of approximately 1,000km is one of the longest train trips you can make in Japan.
 The Shinkansen trains actually pass through an undersea tunnel between the islands, and the entire trip takes about six hours.

-If traveling from Osaka to Fukuoka, you will likewise take the Sakura train on the Sanyo Shinkansen line, departing from Shin-Osaka Station and arriving at Hakata Station.
+If you are traveling from Kyoto or Osaka to Fukuoka, you will likewise take the Sakura train on the Sanyo Shinkansen line, departing from Kyoto Station or Shin-Osaka Station and arriving at Hakata Station.

-This trip entails about two hours and forty minutes of travel time, passing by Hiroshima Station, which is two hours from Fukuoka.
+This trip entails about 2 hours and 30 minutes of travel time from Osaka and 2 hours 45 minutes from Kyoto, passing by Hiroshima Station, which is two hours from Fukuoka.
 This train is also covered by the JR Pass.

 Once you arrive at the newly renovated Hakata Station, you will enjoy shopping, dining, and a thriving nightlife within the station itself.